remind101/reInvent-2015/demo/README.md

+# Intro

+Thanks Ben.
+So I'm gonna go ahead and jump into a quick demo.

+I will show you how to set up an Empire environment and how to build and deploy a simple docker image.

+And hopefully Murphy is good to us today.

+Ok.
+Is everybody can see ok?
+Is the font big enough?

+# Story

-So I'm going to go ahead and tell you the story of a company you may have heard of before - ACME Inc. ACME Inc has been around for years, but what you may not know is that just this year they decided it was time to get online.
-Even more  importantly, they figured it'd be best to come online for the first time today!
-True story.
+So I'm gonna go ahead and tell you the story of a company you may have heard of before - ACME Inc. ACME Inc has been around for years, but what you may not know is that they just decided it was time to get online.
+More  importantly, they have asked us to help them achieve it with Empire.

-That's right, they figured all sorts of cool stuff was going to be announced at re:Invent, so they contacted me and asked that I bring them into the cloud.

-After gathering some requirements it became pretty obvious that while they wanted a web presence, they weren't yet sure what they wanted to do with it.
-Still, it's important that every company have a webpage, so I figured we might as well make a placeholder.
+So, after gathering some requirements it became pretty obvious that while they wanted a web presence, they weren't yet sure what they wanted to do with it.
+So we figured we will just make a placeholder website for them.

 # Setup

-Before using Empire.
-We have to do two things.
+Before using Empire, we need to set it up, of course.
+What we need to do is:

-1. We need to provision an ECS cluster and install Empire.
+1. Install Empire within an ECS cluster.
-2. We also need to install the Empire CLI.
+2. And install the Empire CLI.

+We provide a demo Cloudformation stack for Empire.
+It' a very easy and fast way to try it out.
+IF you were to run Empire in production though, you would want to build your own stack.

 After we've setup Empire, we just need to install the Empire CLI.
 So I'll go ahead and do that: